BroadcomMFD/broadcom-product-scripts/endevor/Field-Developed-Programs/SonarQube-interface-to-Endevor/README.md

 ## SonarQube Options

-As you implement the items in this folder, you can establish default values for these options in the C1UEXTR7.rex program:
+As you implement the items in this folder, you can establish default values for these options in the @SITE.rex program:

 - **Cast_Location_for_Sonarqube** when elements are found with the Type matching your selection criteria, should they be submitted for a SonarQube Analysis by default?
 (Y/N)